equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/example-pipeline-with-env-vars-for-envs.md

           #!/usr/bin/env sh
           printenv | grep -E 'VAR|Connection|User'
   ```
-* The pipeline in addition has:
+* The sub-pipeline in addition has:
   * parameters `CONNECTION_STRING` - mandatory, no default value, and `PROD_USER` - optional, set default value if it is not set in the `radixconfig.yaml`
   ```yaml
     params: